Providing your views during a request for an EHC needs assessment is an opportunity to describe your child.

 - Do they understand the consequences of their actions?

-In this section the LA are asking for what strategies and methods work well for you child at the moment.
+In this section the local authority are asking for what strategies and methods work well for your child at the moment.
 The aim here is to make sure anything that is working currently is maintained in the plan.

-- For example, part-time timetable, one to one support, small group work, visual representation.
+- For example, flexible timetable, one to one support, small group work, visual prompts

 - What particular routines do they have at school and at home?